xpgram/advance-wars/src/00 - Todo List.md

 - The drop animation will require at least two additional TrackCars.
 - The original TrackCar just hangs for a second while the other two do their thing.
 I think I'd have to go out of my way to change this.

+- [ ] ListMenu - Pages and View
+  - [ ] Pages separate the list into discrete chunks.
+  They are left/right incrementable.
+    - [ ] Blend/ExtendPages=true eliminates the discrete chunks part of this equation.
+Chunks become relative to cursor position.
+    This allows left/right to 'fast scroll' long menus.
+  - [ ] Scroll view limits the number of items returned on get and is pushed around by the menu's cursor position.
+  - [ ] get view() returns a portion of the displayList which is 'seen' by pageView sub scrollView.

+- [ ] BSM - Inf. loop detection.
+  - Every state must provide an exit code during transition.
+    The digits are of varying usefulness, but something could be there.
+  - Positives are success modes, negatives are failures, and 0 is default success.
+  - [ ] If BSM notices a pattern like -1 0 -1 0 -1, then it should realize it can't resolve and should throw its own error.

 Post Function:
 - [ ] DropL also sets a dir value on the square so the player can see where they're dropping.
 - [ ] AnimateMove moves to AnimateDrop which does what you would think, which moves to AnimateBattle which doesn't exist yet, which moves to Ratify, I think.